 Born and raised in Manila, Philippines, Cynthia lives in Washington, DC with her husband, Michael Nowak, an avid fly fisherman and an excellent cook.
 They enjoy dining out, traveling and share a love of food and wine.

 “Growing up, my siblings and I were not schooled in art, but we were always sketching.
 Even my late mother drew every night before going to bed”, Cynthia mused.
 She studied piano for many years.
 In late 1993, she took art classes at Guy Mason Studio Arts.
 There, she learned oil painting by copying the works of the Old Masters like Monet, Picasso, and Modigliani, among others.
 Painting has since become a passion.
-She attended the Washington Studio School to further sharpen her skills.
+She attended the Washington Studio School for two years to further sharpen her skills.
 Her piano is still tuned every year but has, sadly, played second fiddle to her art.

 Cynthia uses watercolor, charcoal, pastel, and ink periodically but oil is her favorite medium.
 Her style is primarily representational with touches of impressionism although she has ventured into abstraction in some of her pieces.
 “My art reflects my visual and emotional experiences.
 A face in the crowd, a scene from nature, or a disquieting piece of news can trigger an idea for a painting or drawing.